-Further, all toys made for use by children under 14 must comply with federal toy safety standards enacted under the Consumer Product Safety Improvement Act of 2008 .
+Further, all toys made for use by children under 14 must comply with federal toy safety standards enacted under the Consumer Product Safety Improvement Act.
 These regulations outline limitations on lead and phthalates (chemicals used to make plastics more flexible).
 Such products must also undergo more rigorous third-party testing and certification, and must meet strict durability standards if used for infants or toddlers.
 Products must also include permanent tracking information, both on the product and packaging, where practical.

 But even with all these regulations, there are numerous exceptions, not to mention companies that actively seek to sidestep the process in the interest of profits.